alishahmanov/tarjan-kosaraju/README.md

 - Density sensitivity: Here m/n ≈ 0.88 (sparse).
 Denser DAGs typically increase relaxation counts and thus SP/LP_time_ns; sparser graphs keep them lower.

 - Practical takeaway: When SCC_count ≈ n, SCC time is low and DP phases dominate.
 For inputs with larger SCCs, SCC time grows but the condensation shrinks the problem, often keeping SP/LP efficient overall.

+## Conclusions

+- Use SCC → condensation first; then run all DP on the DAG.

+- For edge weights, SSSP/LP along topo order is optimal and simple.

+- For node durations, use node-splitting or a dedicated pass (future work).

+- Prefer batch runs + CSV on larger graphs to profile structure-dependent costs.

+- Keep datasets & results versioned for reproducibility.